- We are rated Good for FE and Outstanding in our Apprenticeships.

 “The College has been very good because he [Mark] hated doing A-Levels at school and he’s now at university –he really has just come on leaps and bounds.
 I think it’s great from his point of view; he’s very sociable and the enrichment was really good as he also took part in other activities such as American Football.
 I would definitely recommend the College for someone struggling with their A-Levels because I think you get more of a focused subject and it’s still a Level 3 qualification.”

 “As for myself, I would recommend it as I do not think I would have completed my degree if I hadn’t done it at Calderdale College.
 The College was fantastic; I wouldn’t have wanted to do it anywhere else being a mature student.
 It just gives you that comfort and cushion and the whole placement of the College is great – it’s easy to park, easy to get to and I cannot praise the College enough.”

 Calderdale College welcomes parents, carers and guardians to become involved with the College and the young person’s learning to maximise the success of the learning experience.
 We fully recognise the value and necessity of working together where the student is still dependent on family support, and encourage you to make contact if any issues arise.
 Parents, carers and guardians will receive a written progress review twice a year, and will be invited to attend parent/carer events during the first and second term.
-From Thursday 28th January 2019, Learner Services will be running a parent/carer drop in every Thursday during term-time from 4.30-6.30 pm.
+Learner Services run a parent/carer drop in every Thursday during term-time from 4.30-6.30 pm.
 If you want to speak to a Student Adviser about Careers Advice, support or course related advice for either existing or prospective students call in to see us.